Error404-RedRose/Fully-Working-Keyboard-Mouse-Emulation/README.md

 ## Star this repository if you like it!
-More clickly clicky less breaking your wrist!
+More clicky clicky less breaking your wrist!